mashtullah/cropshot/README.md

     git clone https://github.com/mashtullah/cropshot.git

+Or you can download the zip file here and extract it on your local computer.

 Open Chrome settings, browse to "Extensions", make sure the "Developer mode" checkbox is selected, and select "Load unpacked extension":